 Western pond turtles are California’s only widespread native turtle.
 Although their common name implies residence of lakes and ponds, these habitats are rare throughout their range in the Sierra Nevada, where they inhabit streams ranging up to 5000 feet in elevation.

 Western pond turtles are a California Species of Special Concern.
 Threats include non-native invasive species such as bullfrogs and trout, habitat loss, disease, contaminants such as pesticides and mercury, and climate-related stress such as drought and warming temperatures.

-Get a checklist of reptiles in these parks by going to the NPSpecies tool below, and selecting "Reptiles".
-Be aware that National Park Service staff are in-process of updating park species lists.
+Get a checklist of reptiles in these parks by visiting the NPSpecies page and selecting Sequoia and Kings Canyon National Park and Reptiles.